pytroll/satpy/RELEASING.md

 ```

 This command will create a CHANGELOG.temp file which need to be added
 to the top of the CHANGLOG.md file.
+The same content is also printed
-Remember to update also the
+to terminal, so that can be copy-pasted, too.
+Remember to update also
-version number to the same given in step 5.
+the version number to the same given in step 5.
 Don't forget to commit
 CHANGELOG.md!

 5. Create a tag with the new version number, starting with a 'v', eg: